 The role of a lawyer is to advocate, persuade, engage in difficult conversations, and work with others to resolve conflicts or to achieve a common goal.
 In short, lawyers must lead.
-Acquiring a core set of skills can transform lawyers into strategic and creative leaders with the vision to change the world for the better—and influence others to do the same.
+Acquiring a core set of skills can transform lawyers into strategic and creative thinkers with the vision to change the world for the better—and influence others to do the same.

 How do law students become lawyers who can effectively guide teams and institutions through complex challenges?

 Through programs such as the Davis Polk Leadership Initiative and the Reuben Mark Initiative for Organizational Character and Leadership, Columbia Law offers courses, workshops, and research and professional development opportunities to teach students to be leaders in both the private and public sectors worldwide.

 Take advantage of intensive courses and experiential learning opportunities to develop leadership skills and advance meaningful institutional and social change, such as Lawyer Leadership, Structural Change in Public Education (an immersive full-semester program in public education), and the Community Advocacy Lab Clinic and Entrepreneurship and Community Development Clinic.